2020 in K-1

-The year 2020 is the 27th year in the history of the K-1, an international kickboxing event.
+The year 2020 is the 27th year in the history of the K-1, a Japanese kickboxing promotion.
 The year started with K-1: K’Festa 3.

 List of events

 K-1: K’Festa 3

 K-1: K’Festa 3 was a kickboxing event held by K-1 on March 22, 2020 at the Saitama Super Arena in Saitama, Japan.

 Background

 The K’Festa 3 event took place on March 22, 2020 in the Saitama Super Arena.
 The card was scheduled to have an eight man Super Welterweight tournament, featuring: Hiromi Wajima, Avatar Tor Morsi, Yasuhiro Kido, Minoru Kimura, Kaito, Eder Lopes, Katsuya Jinbo and Milan Pales.

 Three title defense took place: Yuta Kubo defended the Welterweight title against Jordann Pikeur, Rukiya Anpo defended the Super Lightweight title against Fukashi, and Sina Karimian defended the Cruiserweight title against Ryo Aitaka.